Real-Good-AI/disasters_and_nonprofits/README.md

 The `pc/` directory should be empty.
 The other two should be populated with CORE files.

 ### Unified Business Master File (BMF)
-Unfortunately, it seems you can no longer directly download the file version we used for the BMF from the NCCS website directly, so in order to use the same file we used, please download the file shared via this [Google Drive link](https://drive.google.com/file/d/1FYf_TSUtSwUj5_1990PtaXcuNRQhhl8G/view?usp=sharing) and save it to the `data/` directory.
+Please download the raw BMF file via this [Google Drive link](https://drive.google.com/file/d/1FYf_TSUtSwUj5_1990PtaXcuNRQhhl8G/view?usp=sharing) and save it to the `data/` directory.
+> You used to be able to download directly from the NCCS website but it looks like that link no longer works.

 Next, you will need to clean and process the raw Unified BMF file (`BMF_UNIFIED_V1.1.csv`) by running the file `cleanBMF.R`.
 This should produce the cleaned BMF file in the `data` folder with the file name `cleanBMF.rds`.

-This must be done **before running** `cleanPZ.R`, `cleanPF.R`, or `create_mega_df.R`.
+This must be completed **before running** `cleanPZ.R`, `cleanPF.R`, or `create_mega_df.R`.

 ### The CORE Files
 At the time we began this project, the raw CORE files were indexed by year, tax-exampt class, and tax form scope.